20 Common Triggers of Hip Pain in Women

 • Warmth around the affected area

-• These could indicate septic arthritis or an infection, requiring urgent medical attention.
+• These might show septic arthritis or an infection.
+This can mean you need urgent medical attention.

-🚨 Hip Deformity or Limited Range of Motion – Difficulty moving the hip or visible joint abnormalities may suggest joint damage or deterioration.
+🚨 Hip Deformity or Limited Range of Motion – If you have a hard time moving the hip or see that the joint looks different, it may show there is joint damage or it is getting worse.

-🚨 Pain That Persists Despite Rest and Treatment – If hip pain does not improve with rest, ice, or over-the-counter medications, it may signal a chronic condition like arthritis or labral tears.
+🚨 Pain That Persists Even With Rest and Treatment – If hip pain does not get better when you rest, use ice, or take over-the-counter medicine, it may show a chronic issue like arthritis or labral tears.

 Why Early Diagnosis Matters